robvanuden/web/source/docs/running-builds/global-tool.md

 jr.disableLeftMenu: false
 jr.disableRightMenu: true
 uid: running-builds-global-tool
-title: Global Tool
+title: Via Global Tool
 ---

-# Global Tool
+# Via Global Tool

 Besides invoking one of the bootstrapping scripts `build.sh` or `build.ps1`, builds can also be executed via the `nuke` command provided as a global tool: